containers/automation/mac_pw_pool/README.md

 indicated in the `Cron.sh` script.

-Cirrus-CI will assign tasks (specially) targeted at the pool, to an instance with a running listener.
+Cirrus-CI will assign tasks (specially) targeted at the pool, to an instance with a running listener (`cirrus worker run` process).
 If there are none, the task will queue forever (there might be a 24-hour timeout, I can't remember).
-From a PR perspective, there is zero control over which instance you get.
-It could easily be one somebody's previous task barfed all over and ruined.
+From a PR perspective, there is little control over which instance you get.
+It could easily be one where a previous task barfed all over and rendered unusable.

 ## Initialization